310mc/https-310mc.github.io-tl/source/_posts/management_story/shinobu.md

 {% endbubble %}

 {% bubble Shinobu %}
-Ahaha, I’ll be fine~ I would know if it was a fake, even if the item was said to be genuine.
+Ahaha, I’ll be fine~ If the item was said to be authentic, even I would know it’s a scam.

 But it matters not if it’s fake or replica — I can love anything that is ninja-related~♪
 {% endbubble %}